 That dilapidated shed in the background was our playhouse.
 The tree line behind me was Brady’s place, which was right off the highway.
 We lived on the gravel road.
 It was hard to ride your bike on, turned muddy and sloppy in the spring, and had to be plowed out in the winter.

 The sweatshirt was maroon.
 I was in the fifth grade at Holy Name.
 I’m sure I got markers for Christmas or an art set because I liked to draw.
 I played the clarinet and piano (both badly).
 I had my head in a book almost all the time.
-I was third of six kids.
-One gone.
-One still to come.
+At the time i was the fourth of six Meylor kids.
+One brother gone, one brother to come.

 Found a Photo from Forty Years Ago